-We have audited the compliance of the State of New Mexico Third Judicial District Attorney with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) A-133 Compliance Supplement that are applicable to each of its major federal programs for the year-ended June 30, 2010.
+We have audited Third Judicial District Attorney State of New Mexico compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) A-133 Compliance Supplement that could have a direct and material effect on each of Third Judicial District Attorney New Mexico's major federal programs for the year-ended June 30, 2011.
 The Third Judicial District Attorney's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
 Compliance with the requirements of laws, regulations, contracts, and grants applicable to each of its major federal programs is the responsibility of the Third Judicial District Attorney's management.
 Our responsibility is to express an opinion on the Third Judicial District Attorney's compliance based on our audit.